kiranmuddam/kiranmuddam/README.md

 ## 🚀 About Me

 🎓 I am Kiran Babu Muddam, currently pursuing my bachelor's degree majoring in computer science from [Rajiv Gandhi University of Knowledge Technologies](https://rguktn.ac.in/).
-Aspring Software Engineer with a demonstrated history of working in the software development industry, with end-to-end experience in developing, testing, and maintaining enterprise software applications.
+Software Engineer with strong knowledge in Computer Science Fundamentals, Algorithms, Data Structures, and Object-­Oriented Principles.
+Interested in problem-­solving and building highly scalable and available systems.

-Results oriented software engineer with strong background in Algorithms, Data Structures, Object-Oriented Programming, Problem-Solving and Clean code.
-I specialize in full-stack development, Java, C++, Python, Spring Boot, Angular, JavaScript, Git, Rest API and cloud services.
-Take a look at my work or get in touch! <br>
+Specialized in full-stack development, Java, C++, Python, Spring Boot, Angular, JavaScript, Git, Rest API, and cloud services.
+Take a look at my work or get in touch!

 👨‍💻 When I'm free I participate in open-source projects, competitive programming, hackathons, esports.